jaredsmurray/bcf/README.md

 ## Getting Started

-If you are just getting started with BCF, we recommend beginning with the tutorial vignettes on the "Articles" page of this website.
+If you are just getting started with `bcf`, we recommend beginning with the tutorial vignettes on the "Articles" page of this website.

 ## Installation